About the Nursery, Display Gardens and Greenhouse

 In stocking the shop, we give preference to quality-made items sourced from the USA, India, Indonesia, South Africa, England and Ireland, to name a few.

 What is ‘The Nutshell”?
-It is a tiny studio, built by Pat Kane as a gift to his mother, Judith.
-This sweet little space is now an adjunct shop, filled with an assortment of one-of-a-kind ladies’ jackets.
-The Nutshell is plopped down in the shrub yard, near the garden statuary.
+It is a tiny studio, built by Pat Kane as a gift to our mother, Judith.
+This sweet little space is now an adjunct shop – who knows what you will find out there!
+The Nutshell is in the shrub yard, near the garden statuary.